 - Time blocking.
 Time blocking is a method that involves plotting specific tasks on your calendar and assigning them a finite amount of time to complete.
 It works great when paired with a calendar app.

 - Eat the Frog.
-This method actually stems from a Mark Twainism.
+This method actually stems from Mark Twain.
 To “Eat the Frog” means to get your most challenging task out of the way first.
 You can build momentum from there as each task gets easier throughout the day.

 Effective communication and boundaries